+Let’s talk about the impact of stress on memory.
 Everyone has had a moment in their career where they are asked a seemingly simple question, and they cannot remember the answer.
 This often happens in front of a group of colleagues.
 You sit there racking your brain and often beating yourself up for not being able to recall an important detail when put on the spot.
 It is a frustrating and humbling feeling when your memory fails you.
 Why does this happen?
-While there are several causes of memory lapse, stress is one factor that significantly impacts your memory.
+While there are several causes of memory lapse, impact of stress on memory cannot be overlooked.

 First, your brain has a more difficult time taking in information when you feel stressed.
 Remembering a piece of information relies on three steps: acquisition of information, encoding it, and then retrieving it, which all require different parts of the brain.
 When stressed, the brain releases corticosteroids, which signal the amygdala to tell the hippocampus to consolidate a memory.
 When the brain is constantly covered in corticosteroids, it impairs the hippocampus, inhibiting its ability to form memories.
 Therefore, we have a more challenging time converting short-term memories into long-term memories when we feel the effects of stress.
 As a result, if you are in a stressful situation at work, your brain might not be able to convert the information you acquired into long-term memories.

 In addition, these high-stress situations inhibit the brain’s prefrontal cortex, causing you to draw a blank when asked to perform on a test for a designation or a high-stakes presentation at work.
 However, the prefrontal cortex also regulates your body’s flight or fight response, positively impacting stress on memory, depending on the situation.
 Stress can also lead to exhaustion.
 It is no secret that our working memory is not in an optimized state for attention or cognitive tasks when we are tired.